Gates and OpenAI in $50m deal that will help fight global aid cuts by Trump

 “Using innovation, using AI, I think we can get back on track,” Gates told Reuters, adding that the technology would revolutionise healthcare.

-"Our commitment is that that revolution will at least happen in the poor countries as quickly as it happens in the rich countries," he added.
+“Our commitment is that the revolution will at least happen in the poor countries as quickly as it happens in the rich countries,” he added.

 The foundation has already set up a number of AI initiatives, while Rwanda last year established an AI health hub in Kigali.